ankeetashah/Benchmarking-APA/README.md

 ![plot](table_browser.png)

-Subsequently, we selected "3'UTR exons" and "Exons plus" with 0 bases at each end on the subsequent page to generate two separate BED files.
+Subsequently, we selected "3'UTR exons" to generate the 3'UTR bed file and and "Exons plus" with 0 bases at each end  to generate the exons bed file.

 Remove reads that do not overlap an upstream exon.